porres/pd-cyclone/README.md

 <strong>History of cyclone up to the present day:</strong>

-Original author of cyclone is Krzysztof Czaja, who maintained it from 2002-2005.
-After that, cyclone was also a part of Pd Extended and was maintained by Hans-Christoph Steiner until Pd Extended was left unmaintained (up to 2013).
+Original author of cyclone is Krzysztof Czaja, who developed it from 2002-2005.
+After that, cyclone had also been incorporatged into Pd Extended, and was eventually under the maintenance of Hans-Christoph Steiner until Pd Extended was left unmaintained (up to january 2013).
 Fred Jan Kraan maintained cyclone from dec-2014 to feb-2016.
 Since feb-2016, a new maintenance is being proposed on this repository by Porres/Schiavoni & collaborators.

 -------